ajtrowell/TimestampedPaths.jl/namer_plan.md

   - `create_next_output_directory!` only touching filesystem when invoked.
 - Integration-style test that simulates multi-machine scenario by racing `ensure_collection_path!` calls (use temporary dirs).

+## Multi-System Coordination Scenario
+- Coordinate shared network-drive writes by designating a primary host to call `create_next_output_directory!`, then broadcast the resulting index.
+- Secondary hosts invoke `sync_to_latest_index!` (or `refresh_index!(; force=true)`) after the broadcast to align `state.current` with the on-disk highest index and write into the shared folder.
+- For resilience, allow every host to attempt `create_next_output_directory!`; those that lose the race will see the directory already present, treat it as success, rescan with `sync_to_latest_index!`, and still share the same collection directory.
 ## Resolved Decisions
 - Index digit placeholders use `#`; no additional symbol support planned for v1.
 - Date-based folder component is required and always derived from the timestamp template output.